shruti-banerjee/ferroptosis-ovarian-cancer-analysis/README.md

 ## Data Visualisations

 All charts are fully reproducible.
-Source code provided in both Python and R.
+Source code in both Python and R.

 ### Python Visualisations
 *Generated using Matplotlib + NumPy — see [`thesis_visualizations_fixed.py`](./thesis_visualizations_fixed.py)*